 How Do You Know If Your Partner Has An STD?

-Let’s be honest, most people who engage in unprotected sex don’t believe that they’ll get an STD.
-Most people think based on their first impressions, risk assessment, and level of intoxication that they’d be able to tell if their partner had an STD.
+Most people who engage in unprotected sex don’t believe that they’ll get an STD.
+Most people think that, based on their first impressions, risk assessment, and level of intoxication, they’d be able to tell if their partner had an STD.
 There isn’t a consensus about what signs or clues you should look for before jumping into bed.
 So, how do you know if a partner as an STD?